jenkinsci/pipeline-aws-plugin/README.md

 * Add ecrDeleteImages
 * Fix instances of TransferManger from aws-sdk were never closed properly
 * Handle `Stopped` status for CodeDeployment deployments
+* Add tags to files uploaded with S3Upload

 ## 1.36
 * add `jenkinsStackUpdateStatus` to stack outputs.
 Specifies if stack was modified